 Dr. Boucher joined Tufts Medical Center as an Infectious Diseases Physician in 2002.
 She is also a Professor of Medicine at Tufts University School of Medicine.
 In 2005, she assumed the role of Director of the Infectious Diseases Fellowship Program and added the title of Director of the Heart Transplant and Ventricular Assist Device Infectious Diseases Program in 2015.
 In 2018, Dr. Boucher was selected as the inaugural Director of the Tufts Center for Integrated Management of Antimicrobial Resistance (CIMAR), a cross-disciplinary initiative of Tufts University and Tufts Medical Center.
 Under Dr. Boucher’s leadership, CIMAR’s mission is to deliver innovative solutions to combat antimicrobial resistance through research, policy, and education.

-“Dr. Boucher has long been a leading voice warning of the dangers of antibiotic resistance, especially drug resistant infections in immunocompromised patients,” said Michael Apkon, MD, PhD, President and CEO of Tufts Medical Center and Tufts Children's Hospital.
+“Dr. Boucher has long been a leading voice warning of the dangers of antibiotic resistance, especially drug resistant infections in immunocompromised patients,” said Michael Apkon, MD, PhD, President and CEO of Tufts Medical Center.
 “As an esteemed researcher, educator and clinician at Tufts for nearly two decades, we are pleased that Dr. Boucher will continue to advance her extremely important work as Chief of the Division.”

 Dr. Boucher is a nationally recognized authority on Staphylococcus aureus, a very common type of bacteria that can cause serious, sometimes fatal infections when it enters the bloodstream, lungs, heart or bones.
 Her research is focused on understanding and combatting dangerous staph infections and developing new anti-infective agents.
 Dr. Boucher’s work has been published in a number of high-impact academic journals, including The New England Journal of Medicine, Antimicrobial Agents and Chemotherapy, Clinical Infectious Diseases, and The Annals of Internal Medicine, and she is Associate Editor of Antimicrobial Agents and Chemotherapy.